 *All taken animals can be subjected to inspection.
 The WBOTB reserves the right to withhold awards and recognition until verification of questionable taken coyotes are determined to be within the rules.

 *State Championship will be a two day event.
-Thursday night registration must be attended by all participants with Calcutta immediately following.
+Thursday night registration must be attended by all participants which may include a legally permissible Calcutta immediately following.
 Friday hunt “text in” will require a photo of all coyote’s harvested and total number of coyotes taken.
-Saturday night check-in will be 6 p.m.
+Saturday night check-in will be 4 p.m.

 *The top placing teams at the any WBOTB event may be submitted to a lie detection test administered by WBOTB officials to assure that all rules were followed during the event.
 Failure of the test may result in the team being disqualified and/or banned from all future/present WBOTB events.
 Also, all awards and recognition received during the qualifying event or total of all the season’s events will be required to be returned to WBOTB.

 *Absolutely no tolerance for cheating.
 If you are caught cheating you will forfeit all awards and recognition and membership fees and be banned for life.

 *Each team will be awarded 1 point for registration Friday night and 1 point for checking in on time Saturday Night.
 Remote registered teams will also be awarded 1 point for Friday night.

 *1 point will be awarded for each coyote harvested during the qualifying event up to a total of three coyotes or 5 points.